vijay-jaisankar/ML_TA_IIITB_2022/README.md

 ## Announcements
 - All official announcements will be made on LMS.
 - Students are encouraged to use Slack as a forum for discussions.

+## Resources
-- Resources will be shared on Slack and will be added [here](./RESOURCES.md) - feel free to make a PR if you wish to share good resources.
+Resources will added [here](./RESOURCES.md) - feel free to make a PR if you wish to share good resources.